NACLab/ngc-learn/docs/museum/model_museum.md

-As mentioned above, NGC predictive processing models have historically been designed to serve particular purposes, thus we wrap their underlying NGC graphs in agent structure that provides particular documented convenience functions allowing the user/modeler to interact with such models according to their intended purpose/use.
-For example, a published/public NGC model that was developed to classify data will offer functionality for categorization in a relevant prediction routine while one that was created to operate as a density model/generative model will sport routines for sampling/synthesization.
+As mentioned above, NGC predictive processing models have historically been designed to serve particular purposes, thus we wrap their underlying NGC graphs in an agent structure that provides particular documented convenience functions allowing the user/modeler to interact with such models according to their intended purpose/use.
+For example, a published/public NGC model that was developed to classify data will offer functionality for categorization in a relevant prediction routine while another one that was created to operate as a generative/density estimator will sport a routine(s) for sampling/synthesization.

-Current models that we have implemented/included so far are:
+Current models that we have implemented in the Model Museum so far are:
 1. GNCN-t1/Rao - the model proposed in (Rao &amp; Ballard, 1999) [2]
 2. GNCN-t1-Sigma/Friston - the model proposed in (Friston, 2008) [3]
 3. GNCN-PDH - the model proposed in (Ororbia &amp; Kifer, 2022) [1]